 The ADAM Architecture Travel Scholarship provides an opportunity for students or recent graduates to travel abroad to conduct research on an architectural subject of their choosing.
 The award of £2,000 supports original research in architecture, architectural technology and urban design.

-Judges look for a significant piece of original research work, and an outstanding contribution to architectural knowledge.
-The award is not focused on traditional architecture and the judges are stylistically neutral in their evaluation of the proposals.
-The scholarship is open to students enrolled at a UK or International University or School of Architecture, studying RIBA Part I and up to 3 years after Part II qualification, studying a CIAT accredited degree or post-graduate course, or equivalent qualification.
+Judges look for a significant piece of original research work which can provide an outstanding contribution to architectural knowledge.
+Applicants with all stylistic interests are encouraged, whether offering a fresh perspective on contemporary architecture, to traditional and everything in between.
+The scholarship is open to students enrolled at a UK or International University or School of Architecture, studying RIBA Part I, and up to 3 years after their Part II qualification, to students studying a CIAT accredited degree or post-graduate course, or equivalent qualification.

-The scholarship is open to students enrolled at a UK or International University or School of Architecture, studying RIBA Part I, applicants who are 3 years post their Part II qualification, to studnets studying a CIAT accredited degree, post-graduate course, or equivalent qualification.
+The scholarship is open to students enrolled at a UK or International University or School of Architecture, studying RIBA Part I, and up to 3 years after their Part II qualification, to students studying a CIAT accredited degree or post-graduate course, or equivalent qualification.

-First launched in 2005, the scholarship is now in its 14th year and has a proven track record of supporting students to travel overseas to further develop their current research interest or to kick-start something new, often outside of their studies.
+First launched in 2005, the scholarship has a proven track record of supporting students to travel overseas to further develop their current research interest or to kick-start something new, often outside of their studies.
 Previous winners have travelled to Valletta, Japan, Cuba, France, Belgium, Sicily, Rome, Iran and Ethiopia.
-Read about their research here.

 Many past recipients have been invited to present their research at a public event hosted by ADAM Architecture.

 The judging panel will include the Directors at ADAM Architecture, plus others invited external judges from business or academia.